-In December 2001 we identified that the recovery period for restoration of water supply to the Region's cities after a movement of the Wellington fault line would probably be at least four weeks;

-2 An annual report by the Ministry of Health of grading for every water treatment plant and reticulation system in NZ such events are forecast to occur on average every 500 to 700 years.
-Work between the Region's

-'Lifelines' organisations, including the four city councils, was established in February 2002 to examine the gap that exists between locally held emergency water (by households, institutions, businesses and councils) and the restoration of bulk supplies; households typically store enough water for only a few days.
-An integrated plan, summarising the response and recovery strategies of the five councils involved in water supply to the metropolitan Wellington area was due to be finalised shortly after the financial year-end.
+In December 2001 we identified that the recovery period for restoration of water supply to the Region's cities after a movement of the Wellington fault line would probably be at least four weeks; such events are forecast to occur on average every 500 to 700 years.
+A working group involving Lifelines organisations, including the four city councils, was established in February 2002 to examine the gap that exists between locally held emergency water (by households, institutions, businesses and councils) and the restoration of bulk supplies: households typically store enough water for only a few days.
+A Mitigation and Preparedness Action Plan, summarising the response and recovery strategies of the five councils involved in water supply to the Wellington area, was due to be finalised shortly after 30 June 2003.

-Seismic mitigation projects The plan calls for GW Water to continue with its systematic improvement of the security of its distribution system.
+Seismic mitigation projects The Action Plan calls for GW Water to continue with its systematic improvement of the security of its distribution system.
 Major seismic risk reduction projects in progress include: realigning the Kaitoke-Wellington pipeline away from an area prone to slips on Haywards Hill; relocating the Porirua branch main at Paremata onto the new bridge across the entrance to Pauatahanui Inlet; and moving Karori and Randwick pumping stations to lower risk sites.
 These works should be completed by 30 June 2005.

-Talks started between Wellington City Council, Capital & Coast Health and GW Water, about providing Wellington hospital and the city's southern and eastern suburbs with more locally-stored water in the event of our treatment facilities or distribution system being disabled.
+Talks started between Wellington City Council, Capital & Coast Health and GW Water, about providing Wellington Hospital and the city's southern and eastern suburbs with more locallystored water in the event of our treatment facilities or distribution system being disabled.
 A suitable site for a new reservoir has been identified.
-Discussions about allocation of costs were continuing at year-end.
+Discussions about allocation of costs were continuing at 30 June 2003.

-Seismic event damage and insurance reviews

-Three separate, but related, reviews of possible damage to water supply assets from seismic event were undertaken by consulting engineers on our behalf.
+Seismic event damage and insurance reviews Three separate, but related, reviews of possible damage to water supply assets from seismic event were undertaken by consulting engineers on our behalf during the year.

-An assessment of insurance requirements for treatment plants, pumping stations and reservoirs identified a maximum probable loss of \$43M arising from a major rupture of the Wellington fault.
+An assessment of insurance cover for treatment plants, pumping stations and reservoirs identified a maximum probable loss of \$43 million arising from a major rupture of the Wellington fault.
 Insurance policies covering that level of loss are already held.
 (QMS Target 4.2.7, page 38)

-A similarly based assessment of distribution pipelines and tunnels identified the probable cost of repair1 at \$18M.
-Our insurance policies do not cover pipelines, tunnels, or the Stuart Macaskill lakes.
+A similarly based assessment of distribution pipelines and tunnels identified the probable cost of repair1 at \$18 million.
+Our insurance policies do not cover pipelines, tunnels, or the Stuart Macaskill Lakes.
 Instead, a self-insurance investment fund is being built up.
-In light of this review and our expectation that asset values will increase significantly over the next ten years, annual contribution to the fund has been increased from \$0.5M to \$0.75M from 1 July 2003.
-The investment fund's value was \$5.1 M at 30 June 2003.
+In light of this review and our expectation that asset values will increase significantly over the next ten years, the annual contribution to the fund will be increased from \$0.5 to \$0.75 million from 1 July 2003.
+The investment fund's value was \$5.1 million at 30 June 2003.
 (QMS Target 4.2.7, page 38)

-Safety review - Stuart Macaskill Lakes A fiveyearly safety review of the Stuart Macaskill water storage lakes was completed in accordance with the NZSOLD2 Dam Safety Guidelines.
+Safety review - Stuart Macaskill Lakes A fiveyearly safety review of the Stuart Macaskill Lakes was completed in accordance with the NZSOLD2 Dam Safety Guidelines.
 The lakes were assessed as safe, with appropriate operating, maintenance and surveillance procedures in place.
-Only minor issues arose, the most significant being a suggestion for further review of the lakes' towers and finalising the draft Emergency Action Plan.
+Only minor issues were noted, the most significant being a suggestion for further review of the lakes' towers and finalising the draft Emergency Action Plan.
 Both these matters will be addressed during 2003/04.